Federal Hate Crimes Amendments

 The Criminal Code Amendment (Hate Crimes) Bill 2024 was introduced into Parliament on 12 September 2024, and then sent to Committee.

 The Bill is the result of an extended confidential consultation process between the Government and a limited number of faith leaders.
-It is a great improvement on previous broad-reaching proposals which would have had a serious impact on religious freedom.
+It is a improvement on previous broad-reaching proposals which would have had a serious impact on religious freedom, but there are still significant weaknesses that make the bill unworkable as it stands.

 The Bill does two main things: